open-telemetry/opentelemetry-specification/specification/metrics/new_api.md

 The meter is responsible for creating [Instruments](#instrument).

-Note that `Meter` should usually *not* be responsible for configuration.
+Note: `Meter` SHOULD NOT be responsible for the configuration.
 This should be the responsibility of the `MeterProvider` instead.

 ### Meter operations